manrajgang-spec/manrajgang-spec/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to learn more about it with my programming experience.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to learn more about this field which I believe I can succeed at with my programming experience.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]